xan105/InputFusion/README.md

 #### `GAMEPAD_API_XINPUT=HOOK`

-Enable XInput functions hooking / detouring.
+Enable XInput functions hooking / detouring.<br />
 This forces the use of the XInput functions from the DLL when calling XInput functions.

 #### `GAMEPAD_LED=BATTERYLVL`